RWANDA MEDICAL JOURNAL

 3. Case report or case studies:

-It should be a well-described case for educational purposes and/or to extend scientific knowledge regarding unique clinical cases.
+These should be a well-described case for educational purposes and/or to extend scientific knowledge regarding unique clinical cases.
 These can contain unusual features of disease, treatment, transmission and/or control.

 Structure: the manuscript should be divided into the following sections: Keywords, Short running Title, Abstract.
 Introduction, Case(s), Conclusions (see writing rules & styles below for more information).